 - Data Volume: Spreadsheets can interpret data and sort items on a list, but not for long-term storage data.
 The spreadsheet programs maintain statistical data modeling, computer data, and inventory.
 Meanwhile, the database needs little or no duplication of data among the information table.
 With the database, it is possible to improve data integrity and the ability to report and share data.

 Conclusion: It is tough to call out a single name between the two.
 With the aid of Google sheets, spreadsheets have made a giant leap, whereas, database outlasts spreadsheets when it comes to data integrity.
 However, ultimately it’s your choice which one you have to use?
-Besides, if you want to convert excel to web application or online database, you can opt for ‘trunao’.
+Besides, if you want to convert excel into web application or online database, you can opt for ‘trunao’.